 1. Forget they’re still learning too

 There’s a weird imaginary threshold I see too many managers cross.
 They creep into “I’ve got this, and now my job is to teach it to you” land.
-Almost every manager goes there at some point in their career, and many get stuck in it’s delusional abyss.
+Almost every manager goes there at some point in their career.
 The only way to be an effective leader is to scurry back to reality as fast as you can.
 Leadership is never handled.
 See also, 60 Reasons Leaders Stop Learning and How to Be an (Even Better) Leader.

 I’ve learned the hard way that our teams see our flaws and mistakes better than we do.
 Even if they love you, there are at least 17 reasons they don’t want to lead like you.